Field placement is where captaincy meets tactics. A well-set field can restrict runs, create dot balls, and force wickets in critical moments.

 Death Overs (16-20)

-- Long-on, long-off, deep midwicket, deep extra cover
+- Long-on, long-off, deep midwicket, deep extra cover — the four corners of the death field

-- Sweeper at square leg
+- Sweeper at square leg — covers the lofted drive over midwicket

-- Wicket-keeper + slip for pace
+- Wicket-keeper + slip retained for any pace bowler operating in the channel

 For Specific Bowlers